Down’s Syndrome Live in Care for Elderly and Younger People in the South West

 Live in Care Support Assessments

-Sunshine Care offers Down Syndrome support throughout the South of the UK.
+Sunshine Care offers Down Syndrome supported living throughout the South West.
 When carrying out an assessment for support for people with Down’s syndrome we consult with other professionals, link with the G.P where appropriate, and any other relevant agencies who support.
 All of our assessments are empathic and respectful.

 Within our person -centred philosophy we strive to step into the shoes as it were of every individual who has the condition; and attempt to sensitively view the world from their perspective.
 We always work with the individual and their particular needs and requirements.
 We understand that within their world perspective there are hopes, fears, challenges and varying interests.
 Whatever preoccupies one of our clients motivates us to help.